The Best Men's Hiking Shoes of 2017

 Salomon X Ultra 2 GTX

 The Salomon X Ultra 2 GTX didn't take long to impress us from the bottom up.
-The stiffer-than-most outsole with aggressive lugs make for excellent purchase on nearly any surface, and we expect the rubber to hold up much longer than the softer soles of most other contenders.
+The stiffer-than-most outsole with aggressive lugs make for excellent purchase on nearly any surface, sloppy or dry, and we expect the rubber to hold up much longer than the softer soles of most other contenders.
 Weighing 2 lbs 1.5 oz and sporting a more narrow feel and fit than the Editors' Choice winner from The North Face, this model is ready to scurry downhill trails or speed through the flats.
 Your hikes might turn into runs with these shoes.
 Some might not like the diversion from traditional laces, but we enjoyed the convenience of the Quicklace system and had no problems with it.
 The North Face model beats out the X Ultra 2 GTX when it comes to extended trips with medium to heavy loads.
 But if slowing down isn't an option for you, this is your shoe.
 Looking for a little more ankle support?
 Check out the $165 Salomon X Ultra Mid 2 GTX for the same great performance with more ankle protection.

 Excellent all-around traction